mauriziopinto/SDCND-Advanced-Line-Finding/README.md

 The first method implements a full processing with sliding window as described in the Udacity lessons.
 The second method avoids to do a full scan of the picture and, instead, relies on the areas in the previous image where the lanes have been found previously.

-A simple sanity check on the following parameters:
+A simple sanity check on the following parameters makes the **detect_lane_subsequent** fallback on the **detect_lane_full**:

 * the difference between the curvature radius of the left and right lanes
-*
+* average approximate width of the lane in pixels

-makes the second method invoke the first (because probably the lane-line pixels detection did not work as expected)
+* difference between the fit coefficients for the left and right lanes

 | Warped | Polynomials |
 | ------------- |:-------------:|